Why Are Relationships So Hard?

 So what is it that makes relationships so hard?

 Most of us walk around like an M&M, safely tucked inside a hard shell that is resistant to melting.
-Yet, melt is exactly what we must do if we walk to establish an intimate connection.
+Yet, melt is exactly what we must do if we want to establish an intimate connection.
 And it’s scary to reveal yourself in all your inner glory; you risk wounding or even worse, rejection.
 Maintaining vulnerability is a continual task.
 It takes sustained effort and intention to refrain from becoming closed off.

 The best relationships are when both partners aren’t afraid to call the other out on their sh*t and when each is willing to listen.
 A relationship won’t make it far if you think you have nothing to learn.
 It’s not easy to lay down your defenses and admit your wrongdoings.
 It’s difficult to apologize and release the ego.
 It’s even harder to utter, “You’re right” and be happy saying it because it means you learned something.